11 Bisaya sayings the next generation should know

-I used to hear this a lot from my high school teacher.
+I used to hear this Bisaya saying a lot from my high school teacher.

 Closest English translation: Been there, done that.
-It’s the Golden Card parents (and elders) pull in lecturing a stubborn teenager or someone younger.
+It’s the Golden Card parents (and elders) who pull in, lecturing a stubborn teenager or someone younger.
 While experiences may differ, some paths still have the same tough, ziggy-zag road.
-Moreover, listening to our elder’s advises and wisdom won’t cause us a dime, so why not take it.
+Moreover, listening to our elder’s advice and wisdom won’t cause us a dime, so why not take it?

 In other words, mind your own business!